itsjfx/csi/README.md

 # Create a temporary environment that will be deleted after use
 $ csi genie --ec2 i-01234567890abcdef --port 22 --tmp
 ```

-## warning

-Amazon might be unhappy with this unofficial tool.
-Please don't abuse it.

-Beware of the [service quotas for CloudShell](https://docs.aws.amazon.com/general/latest/gr/cloudshell.html#limits_cloudshell), specifically the adjustable 200 monthly hour limit **applied across all** IAM principals within an account.

 ## roadmap